 If you've ever wondered what to make with a pumpkin then why not have a go at these spiced apple and pumpkin muffins?
 They're easy to make and a great way to use up seasonal autumn produce too.

-Every year I go and pick at least one pumpkin.
-I've made a pumpkin and chickpea stew and the year before, a pumpkin, spinach and feta quiche.
-This year, inspired by many of the international blogs that I read, I'm focusing more on sweeter pumpkin recipes like these apple and pumpkin muffins.
-I've also made and some oaty pumpkin cereal bars that are really healthy as well as delicious.
+Now, inspired by many of the international blogs that I read, I'm focusing on sweeter pumpkin recipes like these apple and pumpkin muffins.
+I've also made and some oaty pumpkin chocolate chip cereal bars that are really healthy as well as delicious.

 Last year I remember throwing away half my pumpkin as I didn't manage to use it all before it started going mouldy.
 This year I am determined not to let that happen and will be making pumpkin everything over the next couple of weeks and most probably freezing some too!